 An applicant who has failed only one portion of the exam may reapply to sit for only the failed portion.
 However, a passing score on one portion of the exam is only valid for two years.

 Acceptance of MBE Score

-May accept an MBE score from another jurisdiction if taken within two years prior to the next scheduled exam, if applicant achieved a scaled score of at least 135 and passed the entire bar examination in the other jurisdiction.
+Applicants may transfer an MBE scaled score of at least 135 achieved in another jurisdiction if taken within two years prior to the next scheduled exam, provided the applicant passed the entire bar examination in the other jurisdiction.

 Admission on Motion

-A member in good standing of a reciprocating state may be admitted on motion if applicant has engaged in active practice of law for three of the five years preceding application and is a graduate of an ABA accredited law school.
-For complete details, contact the South Dakota Board of Bar Examiners.
+A member in good standing of a reciprocating jurisdiction may be admitted on motion in South Dakota if the applicant has engaged in the active practice of law for three of the five years preceding application.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.